KAIROSBASE/KAIROSBASE/README.md

 ## What is KAIROS AI?

 KAIROS AI is an on-chain intelligence terminal built for the Base network.
-Track wallets, set market cap alerts, and analyze tokens for bundle risk — all from a single Telegram bot.
+Track wallets, set market cap alerts, and analyze tokens for bundle risk.
+All from a single Telegram bot.

 ---